grammyjs/website/site/docs/guide/context.md

 Neat! :tada:

 Under the hood, the context _already knows its chat identifier_ (namely `ctx.msg.chat.id`), so it gives you the `reply` method to just send a message back to the same chat.
-Internally, `reply` again calls `sendMessage` with the chat ID pre-filled for you.
+Internally, `reply` again calls `sendMessage` with the chat identifier pre-filled for you.

 ::: tip Telegram reply feature
 Even though the method is called `ctx.reply` in grammY (and many other frameworks), it does not use the reply feature of Telegram where a previous message is linked.